amosproj/amos2024ws02-backup-metadata-analyzer/README.md

 ### Analyzer
 The analyzer is implemented in Python and uses Flask to provide REST APIs for updating backend data and managing various analysis modes.
 Each analysis mode examines a different aspect of the metadata, using custom algorithms to generate alerts whenever irregularities are detected.

-TODO: maybe add a section about contributing: protected dev branch, automatic tests using github actions

 ## Prerequisites
 Make sure the following are installed on your machine: